MikaelFangel/Shell/readme.txt

 MANUAL for setup
+    - The setup can only be compiled if GCC is supported.

     1. Extract the zip file.
     2. Navigate to the extracted directory with a terminal.
     3. Type 'make'.